 Agile Framework is a method that has been used to develop and create new software.
 The approach undertaken for agile is an iterative approach.
-Which means whenever new developments or any form of requirements are discovered or needed they are added to the software.
+This means whenever new developments or any form of requirements are discovered or needed, they are added to the software.

 Understanding Agile Framework

 Below is a list of some of the frameworks that are widely used and most popular.
 It should be noted that there are many similarities between them since the underlying framework is agile for all of them.
 In the end, it comes to which framework is more convenient in terms of implementation and appropriate for the problem being solved.

 - Agile Scrum Methodology.

 - Extreme Programming (XP)

 - Dynamic Systems Development Method (DSDM).

 We will analyze and understand how each of the above-mentioned frameworks works.

 It is a simple framework that facilitates team collaboration on complex software projects.
 Scrum stresses teamwork in project management.
 It stresses accountability and is iterative progress towards a goal that is already predefined and established.
 Scrum is part of agile software development.